 From here, you get a magnificent bird’s-eye view of Ao Yai, with its stilted houses and walkways hugging one of the side of the bay.
 Continuing on to the village, as with Ao Salad, the top road adjoins the tops of the houses beneath.

-At the southern end, two to three years ago, Ao Yai did undergo a mini explosion of seafood restaurants but most have subsequently closed up again due to lack of business.
-Noochy Seafood Restaurant, always the most popular, remains though and continues to draw in the daytrippers from the resorts.
+At the southern end, pre-pandemic, Ao Yai did undergo a mini explosion of seafood restaurants but most have subsequently closed up again leaving Noochy Seafood Restaurant, always the most popular.
+It continues to draw in the daytrippers from the resorts.
 See the Sun has relocated across to Far East Resort in Ao Ngamkho.

-At the northern end, Chonthicha also offers fish and crab at its restaurant by the walkway and it’s a great spot to watch the boats loading, unloading and arcing out into the bay as they head off to the open waters.
+At the northern end, the very long running Chonthicha also offers fish and crab at its restaurant by the walkway and it’s a great spot to watch the boats loading, unloading and arcing out into the bay as they head off to the open waters.

 The concrete pier, used by the larger ships, has been rebuilt but if you edge your way past it, you can pick up a path to the small Naval memorial about 200 metres from the village itself.